Viralize/shamash/README.md

 * Cluster — Google Dataproc Cluster Name
 * Region — Cluster Region
 * PreemptiblePct — The ratio of preemptible workers in Dataproc cluster
-* ContainerPendingRatio — The ratio of pending containers allocated to trigger scale out event of the cluster.
-(UpContainerPendingRatio = yarn-containers-pending / yarn-containers-allocated).
+* ContainerPendingRatio — The ratio of pending containers allocated to trigger scale out event of the cluster (UpContainerPendingRatio = yarn-containers-pending / yarn-containers-allocated).
 If yarn-containers-allocated = 0, then ContainerPendingRatio = yarn-containers-pending.
 * UpYARNMemAvailPct — The percentage of remaining memory available to YARN to trigger
 * DownYARNMemAvailePct — The percentage of remaining memory available to YARN to trigger scale down